dime-worldbank/child-labor-ban-brazil/README.md

 # child-labor-ban-brazil
-Assess the short and long-term of a child-labor ban in Brazil (1998).
+Assess the short and long-term effects of a child-labor ban in Brazil (1998).